senderle/topic-modeling-tool/README.md

 The javafx plugin also supports building Windows native apps -- apparently.
 But we don't have a Windows Java hacker to hold our hands through this process.
-If you use Windows and know how to set up a Java development environemnt with maven, please feel free to add instructions here and submit a PR.
+If you use Windows and know how to set up a Java development environment with maven, please feel free to add instructions here and submit a PR.
 ___